bigskysoftware/htmx/www/essays/splitting-your-apis.md

 ## Wrong about What's Right

-So, again, I agree entirely with Max on noticing the Data/App Impedance Mismatch problem and applaud him for suggesting that, rather than bailing out to a solution to like GraphQL, you split the APIs into two.
+So, again, I agree entirely with Max that there is a Data/App API Impedance Mismatch problem and I applaud him for suggesting that, rather than bailing out to a solution to like GraphQL, you split the APIs into two.

-However, there is a next step here:
+However, there is a **next step** to take:

-Once you have split your application API from your generic data API, you are no longer bound by the constraints of a public data API and are free to reconsider the *entire form* of that application API.
-You can do whatever you'd like with it, so let's get a bit expansive in our thinking.
+Once you have split your application API from your generic data API, *you are no longer bound by the constraints of a public data API and are free to reconsider the *entire form* of that application API.
+We can do whatever we'd like with it, so let's get a bit expansive in our thinking.

 Note that core problems with the application API are rapid change and page (or resources) specific tuning.
-It turns out that we have a very good technology for dealing with this: hypermedia!
+It turns out that we have a very good technology for dealing with this: [hypermedia](https://en.wikipedia.org/wiki/Hypermedia)!

 Hypermedia, by way of HATEOAS, makes API churn [much less of a problem](https://intercoolerjs.org/2016/02/17/api-churn-vs-security.html).
 When you change the shape of your hypermedia API that's fine: the new API is simply reflected in the new HTML returned by the server.
 You can add and modify end points